jorgego11/aiopslabs/docs/integration.md

 Lets start by connecting to the CP4WAIOps console.
 Use the URL and login credentials given by your Lab coordinator.
 You will see the console home page as shown below.

+* Note that the Lab environments use self signed certificates.
+During login the browser will ask you to accept the risk.
+You will get two prompts.

+* On the login page, do not select OpenShift authentication, select **IBM provided credentials (admin only)** instead.

+* As you go to different new pages in the environment, you will see the *Page Tour* pop-up.
+Feel free to follow them.

 ![Home Page](./images/home-page.png "Home Page")

 ---